GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/taggers.md

 {{< schema root="GitTagger" >}}

-## `sha256`: uses `latest` to tag images
+## `inputDigest`: uses a digest of the artifact source to tag images

-`sha256` is a misleading name.
-It is named like that because, in the end, when Skaffold deploys to a remote cluster, the image's `sha256` digest is used in addition to `:latest` in order to create an immutable image reference.
+The `inputDigest` tagger tags images with a digest of the artifact source files.
+The source files are the dependencies calculated by the configured builder.

 ### Example

-The following `build` section instructs Skaffold to build a Docker image `gcr.io/k8s-skaffold/example` with the `sha256` tag policy:
+The following `build` section instructs Skaffold to build a Docker image `gcr.io/k8s-skaffold/example` with the `inputDigest` tag policy:

-{{% readfile file="samples/taggers/sha256.yaml" %}}
+{{% readfile file="samples/taggers/inputDigest.yaml" %}}

 ### Configuration

-`sha256` tag policy features no options.
+`inputDigest` tag policy features no options.

 ## `envTemplate`: uses values of environment variables as tags